 Food availability is a key habitat attribute hypothesized to be important for juvenile delta smelt (IEP MAST 2015: 88).
 Alternatives 1, 2, and 3 include summer/fall releases of water from Sites Reservoir into the CBD and thence the Yolo Bypass, in order to enhance foodweb productivity in the north Delta for delta smelt.
 Thus Alternatives 1, 2, and 3 would increase flow through Yolo Bypass in August from ~50 cfs in nearly 90% of years under NAA to ~400–450 cfs in 60–70% of years under Alternatives 1, 2, and 3; in September from ~50–60 cfs in 80% of years under NAA to ~300–350 cfs more under Alternatives 1, 2, and 3 in 40% of years; and in October from <100 cfs in most years to ~400 cfs or more in 30–40% of years under Alternatives 1, 2, and 3 (Appendix 5B3: Tables 5B3-3-1a through 5B3-3-4c).

 An average of 23% of delta smelt surviving to adulthood are resident in the Cache Slough Complex/Sacramento Deepwater Ship Channel region throughout their lives, whereas the remainder either migrate to the low salinity zone or are resident there (Bush 2017).
 The portion of the population resident in the north Delta would be most likely to benefit from the summer/fall north Delta food subsidy from CBD, in particular those occurring in the Yolo Bypass Toe Drain (Mahardja et al. 2019).
-A pilot implementation of this action in 2016 found that primary production in the north Delta increased as a result of the action (Figure CBD1; as had been observed by Frantzich et al. [2018] in previous years with flow pulses).
+A pilot implementation of this action in 2016, during which flows up to 600 cfs in July were provided by local reclamation districts (Orlando et al. 2020; Figure 11-27), found that primary production in the north Delta increased as a result of the action (Figure 11-28; as had been observed by Frantzich et al. [2018] in previous years with flow pulses).
 This increased primary production resulted in enhanced zooplankton growth and egg production (California Natural Resources Agency 2017).
-Reclamation (2018: 2) suggested that a chlorophyll concentration of 10 µg/l of chlorophyll, as achieved in 2016 for a number of days during the action (Figure CBD1), could support relatively high zooplankton production (Mueller-Solger et al. 2002) without adversely affecting water quality (e.g., dissolved oxygen concentration).
-Analyses are underway to determine the potential effectiveness of a 2018 pilot implementation of the action, but preliminary information suggests that chlorophyll concentration above 10 µg/l was limited in duration in the Yolo Bypass (Figure CBD2) and there was no increase at Rio Vista (Figure CBD3).
+Reclamation (2018: 2) suggested that a chlorophyll concentration of 10 µg/l of chlorophyll, as achieved in 2016 for a number of days during the action (Figure 11-28), could support relatively high zooplankton production (Mueller-Solger et al. 2002) without adversely affecting water quality (e.g., dissolved oxygen concentration).
+Analyses are underway to determine the potential effectiveness of a 2018 pilot implementation of the action, during which up to 600 cfs of flow was provided by agricultural tailwater released from the CBD (Orlando et al. 2020; Figure orlando1), but preliminary information suggests that chlorophyll concentration above 10 µg/l was limited in duration in the Yolo Bypass (Figure 11-29) and there was no increase at Rio Vista (Figure 11-30).